-With just under a week left to the HSC exams, most year 12 students continue to panic.
+With just under weeks left to the HSC exams, most year 12 students continue to panic.
 The HSC exam is a culmination of 12 years of hard work and the pressure is on.
 There are 5 aspects to doing well that all students should follow for the best results.

 Sleep, Eat and Rest Cycle